Eddiddi/Capstone-Projects/README.md

 2. ```pandasql``` for SQL doesn't support code formatting for better code presentations

 ### Recommendations
-The analysis carried out shows \n
+The analysis carried out shows
 1. Low female athletes participation across various sport and seasons like their male counterparts, and as such countries are advised to develop women's teams so as to have better female representation.

 2. Investments in sport with low athlete engagement is advised as observed in sporting events such as Aeronautics, Basque Pelota, Roque, Jeu De Paume, Racquets etc.